bpcreech/blog/content/post/typescript-asteroids.md

 - [Prettier](https://prettier.io/) for formatting, and
 - [Github Actions](https://github.com/features/actions) for CI/CD.

+While all of this improves developer experience, the funny thing is: Doug's original JS Asteroids works unmodified 15 years later.
+It's highly unlikely this new one (which depends on all of the above, and NPM, and TypeScript itself) will work longer than a year without maintenance to handle changes in dependencies!

 ## ML reinforcement learning??

 **This is still a TODO and will get another post if I manage to operationalize